danobi/dxuuu.xyz/src/aot-bpftrace.md

   * Any others?
 * Generate CO-RE field access instructions
   * Will need to generate some kind of access identifier (eg. `1:0:3:4`)
+* Runtime still use bcc (eg. symbolization) and bcc links LLVM

 ## Notes